AlfrescoArchive/activiti-cloud-charts/README.md

 $ git commit -av
 $ git push origin master
 ```
+For a chart with dependencies, do `helm dep build` before `helm package`.
+If the dependencies are in this repo and they are changing then bump version and push them first.

-To use a chart do `helm repo add activiti-cloud-charts https://activiti.github.io/activiti-cloud-charts/` (e.g. in Jenkins-X this would go in the Makefile).
+To use a chart (or build a dep with it) do `helm repo add activiti-cloud-charts https://activiti.github.io/activiti-cloud-charts/` (e.g. in Jenkins-X this would go in the Makefile).

 Sample images for these charts are hosted at https://hub.docker.com/u/activiti/.